ItsVinnyX/VenomSurge-Staff/Punishment Guidelines.md

 -To warn a player, do /warn <player> <reason>
 -If a player is swearing after their warn, temporarily mute them for no more than 6 hours.
 /tempmute <player> <time> <time form>
-(You do not have to include a reason in the command itself, but you must privately message them the reason they were muted.
+-(You do not have to include a reason in the command itself, but you must privately message them the reason they were muted.
-If player JoeBob119 is swearing after his warn, you would type:
+-If player JoeBob119 is swearing after his warn, you would type:
-/tempban JoeBob119 3 h
+-/tempban JoeBob119 3 h

-If they persist to swear, ban them for one day.
+-If they persist to swear, ban them for one day.
-/tempban <player> <time> <time form> <reason>
+-/tempban <player> <time> <time form> <reason>
-/tempban JoeBob119 1 d Consistant Swearing.
+-/tempban JoeBob119 1 d Consistant Swearing.
 -You must only include an appeal link for very long bans (3 days and up)
 - Wtf is exempt as this is not a offensive to you or anyone else.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 #- Bypassing: Basically the same punishments for Swearing apply if they are bypassing the filter.
-Example: If cake was a filtered word and you typed "c4ke" you would be warned/banned.
+Example: If cake was a filtered word -and you typed "c4ke" you would be warned/banned.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------